For Clark, Skamania, and Klickitat counties, Beacon manages these core services:

 Family Youth System Partner Round Table (FYSPRT)

-The Children’s Long-term Inpatient Program (CLIP) is the most intensive, publicly funded inpatient psychiatric treatment available to Washington State residents ages 5 to 18 years old.
+The Southwest Washington Children’s Long-Term Inpatient Program Committee (SWWA CLIP) is composed of various agency representatives and community members that meet on a monthly basis to help guide youth and families in navigating the most intensive, publicly funded inpatient psychiatric treatment available to them.
+CLIP services are designed for youth between the ages of 5 to 18 years old.
 Applying for CLIP enrollment is done region by region by a locally organized CLIP committee.

 Behavioral Health Ombuds